This is an often-asked question. And it is surprising how many wrong answers there exist on the Web. Let's clarify this issue.

 There are 24 keys, we have to include minor keys.
 Wrong!

 There are more than 12 keys, because we have to consider also minor keys!
-This double up our count, and so there are 24 keys.
-But this wrong as well...
+This doubles up our count, and so there are 24 keys.
+But this is wrong as well...

 Let's see how many keys actually there are